Experts

 Airlines

-billion bags checked last year.
+billion bags checked each year.
 Airlines

 luggage within a few hours to a few days, it makes traveling,